justinwoo/torscraper/README.md

 torscraper
 ==========

-crappy scraper written in JS and Elm using webpack targeting node
+simple stupid scraper for torrents written in purescript and node

 ## Usage